wuruoyun/vue-component-lib-starter/README.md

 * `dist/mylib.css`
     a regular CSS file that includes all the styles from the library components

 `npm run build-docs` buils the documentation app to `docs/dist`.
-The documation app can be used to not only host the documentation, but also demo the components.
-It can be used for quick testing during the development of components, as well as published online, such as to [GitHub Pages](https://pages.github.com/) or [Surge](https://surge.sh/).
-This starter only contains a simple Vue app that make use of the example component in the library.

 ## Get Started

 The library has an example component [MyComponent.vue](src/components/MyComponent.vue), and it is exported in [index.js](src/index.js).
+The documentation app is a bare-bones Vue app that make use of the example component in the library.

+To develop components with documentation app running, simple run `npm run start` and keep the browser open at [http://localhost:8080](http://localhost:8080).
+The documentation app in browser will auto reload whenever you made changes to either the library components or the documentation app itself.

-To add your components, make sure you export them in `index.js` too.
+To add your own Vue components, add your Vue files under [src](src), and make sure export them in `index.js`.
+You should use scoped CSS for your Vue components.

-The library name is `mylib`.
-To change it, edit the name property in [package.json](package.json).
+To change the library name from the default `mylib`, edit the name property in [package.json](package.json).
 In addition, [webpack.config.js](webpack.config.js) resolves alias `mylib` to `src` folder, so that the documentation app can access the library components like the following.
 You may also want to change it, but it is optional.

 ```
 import { MyComponent } from 'mylib';
 ```

-Simple run `npm run start` and keep the browser open at [http://localhost:8080](http://localhost:8080).
-The documentation app in browser will auto reload whenever you made changes to either the library components or the documentation app itself.
+To publish the documentation app online, such as to [GitHub Pages](https://pages.github.com/) or [Surge](https://surge.sh/), run `npm run build-docs`, and publish the `docs/dist` folder.

 ## How it Works